adoxa/ansicon/readme.txt

     Building rubyinstaller on Win7 crashes (XP is fine).

+    Display of the DEC Special Graphics Character Set will depend on the current font (the Symbols will probably not display correctly at all).

     ===============
     Version History
     ===============

     Legend: + added, - bug-fixed, * changed.

+    1.40 - 1 March, 2011:
+    - hook GetProcAddress (now PowerShell works);
+    + add SO/SI, using the DEC Special Graphics Character Set for G1;
+    + add DECTCEM to show/hide the cursor.

     1.32 - 22 December, 2010:
     - fixed crash due to NULL lpNumberOfBytesWritten/lpNumberOfCharsWritten;